kdar/goquirc/README.md

 Quirc works for the purposes I needed it for, and the API is super simple.

 libdecodeqr could barely decode even the basic things.
-I'm not too sure why it has so much trouble, even with flat out crisp generated QR codes.
+I'm not too sure why it has so much trouble, even with flat out crisp, generated QR codes.

 ### Request